Uberspace/manual/source/web-security.rst

 =====

 .. tip:: We enforce HTTPS and redirect HTTP to HTTPS.
+  We use HTTP status code 302 because we do not want to lock external domains into HTTPS forever; if we used 301, it would be much harder for our users to use the domain with another hosting provider with HTTP.

 Every Uberspace has its own valid certificate.
 Every :ref:`external domain <web-domains>` gets a valid certificate from `Let's Encrypt <https://letsencrypt.org>`_ automatically.